yukun-dong/how-to/Upgrade-project-to-use-latest-Toolkit-features.md

 }
 ```

-**settings.json**

-Copy the following content to the file named `settings.json` under the `.fx` folder.
+2. Copy the following content to the file named **`settings.json`** under the `.fx` folder.
+And make these updates if necessary:

-Notes:
    * Replace the value of `appName / projectId / programmingLanguage` with yours.
    * If your project does not have `tabs` folder:
      - Delete `Tab` in capabilities
      - Delete `fx-resource-frontend-hosting` and `fx-resource-simple-auth` in activeResourcePlugins
    * If your project does not have `bot` folder
     - Delete `Bot` and `MessagingExtension` in capabilities
     - Delete `fx-resource-bot` in activeResourcePlugins
 ```json